 Virtual Gallery Talk on “The Human Condition, Geological Time, and Economics” with Printmakers’ Network Artists

-Please join The Mark Twain House & Museum’s Jacquelyn Andrews as she talks with Melody Leary, Rhea Nowak and Grace Bentley-Scheck about The Evocative Mark Twain Inspires the Printmakers Network of New England exhibit taking place at the Mark Twain House & Museum March 24, 2022 through January 23, 2023.
+Please join artists Melody Leary, Rhea Nowak and Grace Bentley-Scheck in conversation about The Evocative Mark Twain Inspires the Printmakers Network of New England exhibit taking place at the Mark Twain House & Museum March 24, 2022 through January 23, 2023.

 Finding so many of Mark Twain’s quotes to be particularly relevant to life in the 21st century and the challenges we face in this uncertain time of Covid, Melody Leary was struck by the number of quotes that resonated with her on a personal level.
 Her virtual talk will focus on her artistic response to the quotes that inspired her work and include a bit about her printmaking process.